BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-04-19-future-of-communication.md

 ---
+layout: post
 title:  "The Future of Communication"
+subtitle: "The World of Fake News"
 date:   2018-04-19 19:00:00
 categories: Gary
-synopsis: >
-  In less than a decade, dissemination of information went from well-defined print, radio and TV media to social platforms and information in the cloud..
-With this came two problems: (a) the issue of sifting through an overload of information; and (b) the ability of an individual to reach huge numbers of contacts with self-created or passed-on information.
-The latter has facilitating the phenomenon of “fake news.”
-As we are all affected by this development, we aspect a very lively discussion.
+tags: [Social Issues]
+bigimg: /img/fake-news.jpg
 ---

-### Introduction

-In less than a decade, dissemination of information went from well-defined print, radio and TV media to social platforms and information in the cloud.
+In less than a decade, dissemination of information went from well-defined print, radio, and TV media to social platforms and information in the cloud.

 With this came two problems:
 1. the issue of sifting through an overload of information